 7:00 pm—> Play “Minute to Win It,” one of our family’s favorite things to do together!
 The materials are simple and usually on hand.
 Plus, it’s awesome fun for all ages.
 Click here for game ideas.

 9:00 pm—> Make a vision board for the New Year.
 I use this idea for my goals and dreams in my business and I love the idea of making one for our family.
 I think we will make one all together instead of two separate ones, but you get the idea!
-Click here for instructions for the one pictured below.
+Pinterest has lots of great ideas as well.

 9:30 pm—> Make party hats to wear when the clock strikes 12.
 They are super simple, and you can make them with any craft supplies that you have on hand.